Title

 Presidential Decree No. 69 amends the National Internal Revenue Code in the Philippines, introducing provisions on property forfeiture, assessment and collection of taxes, preservation of accounting records, taxpayer account numbers, and the unlawful divulgence of trade secrets by Bureau of Internal Revenue employees.

-The Bureau of Internal Revenue has the power to assess and collect all national internal revenue taxes, fees, and charges, enforce forfeitures, penalties, and fines connected to these taxes, execute judgments in its favor, and administer supervisory and police power conferred by the Code or other laws.
+It comprehends the assessment and collection of all national internal revenue taxes, fees, and charges; enforcement of forfeitures, penalties, and fines connected therewith; execution of judgments in cases decided in its favor by the Court of Tax Appeals and ordinary courts; and giving effect to and administering the supervisory and police power conferred by the Code or other laws.

-A Revenue District Officer must ensure that all laws and regulations regarding national internal revenues are faithfully executed and complied with, aid in the prevention, detection, and punishment of frauds or delinquencies, and examine the efficiency of officers and employees under his supervision, reporting any neglect, incompetency, or malfeasance.
+He must ensure that laws and regulations affecting national internal revenues are faithfully executed and complied with, and help prevent/detect/punish frauds or delinquencies.
+He must also examine the efficiency of supervised officers/employees and report in writing to the Commissioner (through the Regional Director) any neglect of duty, incompetency, delinquency, or malfeasance with facts and evidence.

 Analyze Cases Smarter, Faster